 Storm has had solo shows in Massachusetts, New Hampshire, and Washington, DC, and has participated in group shows in Maryland, Illinois, New Hampshire, New Jersey, New York, Oregon, and Vermont.

 Storm grew up in Princeton, NJ.
 He attended Dartmouth College, and majored in Studio Art, and received the Perspectives on Design Award, given to the top graduating studio art major(s).
 He also transitioned to living as a transgender man during this time.
 Storm has interned at the Marpha Foundation in Nepal, has worked as a full-time teaching assistant and instructor for Dartmouth College’s art department, and has been an intern captain at the Fine Arts Work Center in Provincetown, MA.

-Storm is a member of the leadership team of the LGBTQ Caucus of the Society for Photographic Education.
+Storm serves on the leadership team of the LGBTQ Caucus of the Society for Photographic Education.

 Sept 2018 Interview about BODIES show in DCist: